hdx.data.dataset

 Optionally, headers can be inserted at specific positions.
 This is achieved using the header_insertions argument.
 If supplied, it is a list of tuples of the form (position, header) to be inserted.
 A function is called for each row.
 If supplied, it takes as arguments: headers (prior to any insertions) and row (which will be in dict or list form depending upon the dict_rows argument) and outputs a modified row.

-The reference period can optionally be set by supplying a column in which the date or year is to be looked up.
+The time period can optionally be set by supplying a column in which the date or year is to be looked up.
 Note that any timezone information is ignored and UTC assumed.
 Alternatively, a function can be supplied to handle any dates in a row.
 It should accept a row and should return None to ignore the row or a dictionary which can either be empty if there are no dates in the row or can be populated with keys startdate and/or enddate which are of type timezone-aware datetime.
-The lowest start date and highest end date are used to set the reference period and are returned in the results dictionary in keys startdate and enddate.
+The lowest start date and highest end date are used to set the time period and are returned in the results dictionary in keys startdate and enddate.

 If the parameter quickcharts is supplied then various QuickCharts related actions will occur depending upon the keys given in the dictionary and the returned dictionary will contain the QuickCharts resource in the key qc_resource.
 If the keys: hashtag - the HXL hashtag to examine - and values - the 3 values to look for in that column - are supplied, then a list of booleans indicating which QuickCharts bites should be enabled will be returned in the key bites_disabled in the returned dictionary.
 For the 3 values, if the key: numeric_hashtag is supplied then if that column for a given value contains no numbers, then the corresponding bite will be disabled.
 If the key: cutdown is given, if it is 1, then a separate cut down list is created containing only columns with HXL hashtags and rows with desired values (if hashtag and values are supplied) for the purpose of driving QuickCharts.
 It is returned in the key qcrows in the returned dictionary with the matching headers in qcheaders.
 If cutdown is 2, then a resource is created using the cut down list.
 If the key cutdownhashtags is supplied, then only the provided hashtags are used for cutting down otherwise the full list of HXL tags is used.